 The challenge should derive from practice and stakeholders' questions and urge students to acquire new knowledge or apply knowledge of their own and other disciplines for the development of a concrete solution (Kohn-Rådberg et al., 2020).
 When starting from an open challenge without a predefined solution, students are given the opportunity to define their own specific questions, decide which knowledge is relevant for answering this question and developing a solution.
 Content in CBL is partially open and allows for students' autonomy to focus on a specific aspect of the challenge, pursuing their own interests within a broader topic.
 Teachers should set some boundaries as to what is possible.
-Within those boundaries, students' work should be the development of a solution or the suggestion of a solution for the given challenge depending on the time constraints and the educational level of students.
+Within those boundaries, students should feel free to focus on what they are interested in.
+The outcome of students' work should be the development of a solution or the suggestion of a solution for the given challenge depending on the time constraints and the educational level of students.